The Air Out There: Michael Jordan's Baseball Career and the Card That Started It All

 Only two years old, Upper Deck wanted to stand apart from its more established competitors like Topps by offering unique and exciting sports cards.
 Their MJ card featured Jordan just after one of his swings connected with the ball and launched it into—you guessed it—the upper deck.

-Since Jordan had yet to leave the Chicago Bulls and sign to a baseball team, the card was included as an insert.
+Since Jordan had yet to leave the Chicago Bulls and sign with a baseball team, the card was included as an insert.
 If you missed the sports card craze of the 90s, inserts were like Easter eggs in trading card packs.
-These surprise treats are widely accepted as a major reason for the hobby's success in what's now called the "junk wax era."
+These surprise treats are widely accepted as a major reason for the hobby's success in what's now called the “junk wax era.”

 While inserts were a great way to drive interest and sales, the competition to be the most successful sports card company led to overproduction.
 Ultimately, the card makers began putting out so many inserts that the bubble finally burst.